akvorado/akvorado/console/data/docs/02-configuration.md

   for exporters
 - `interface-classifiers` is a list of classifier rules to define connectivity type, network boundary and provider for an interface
-- `classifier-cache-size` defines the size of the classifier cache.
-As classifiers are pure, their result is cached in a cache.
-The metrics should tell if the cache is big enough.
-It should be set at least to twice the number of the most busy interfaces.
+- `classifier-cache-duration` defines how long to keep the result of a previous classification in memory to reduce CPU usage.
 - `default-sampling-rate` defines the default sampling rate to use when the information is missing.
 If not defined, flows without a sampling rate will be rejected.
 Use this option only if your